Fumani Shilubana: Early life

 Born on 22 March 1980 in Shiluvana, Tzaneen, Limpopo, South Africa, Shilubana was delivered at Douglas Smith Hospital, a missionary facility in his village.
-His birth was complicated by the umbilical cord being wrapped around his neck, resulting in early speech difficulties that he later overcame through training in Speech and Drama.
-His father, Clifford Shilubana, was a school headmaster at Mlungisi Primary School, while his mother, Nsatimuni Mundhlovu, a Mozambican-South African, worked as a nurse at Shiluvana Hospital.
-He is the great-grandson of Pontia Mundlovu and the grandson of Abilio Pontia Mundlovu and Anah Musirindzi Nkovana from Magudu, Mozambique, and is connected to the Nkuna royal family as the great-grandson of Dududu Shilubana and the grandson of John Magutsu Shilubana and Asnat Ntsanwisi.
-Shilubana has two younger sisters, Labani Mgimeti and Kumani Shilubana, and an older brother, Tebogo Maake, whom he met at around age 12 or 13.
+His birth was complicated by the umbilical cord being wrapped around his neck, resulting in early speech difficulties that he later overcame through intensive training in Speech and Drama.

+His father, Clifford Shilubana, served as the school headmaster at Mlungisi Primary School, while his mother, Nsatimuni Mundhlovu—a Mozambican-South African—worked as a nurse at Shiluvana Hospital.
+Shilubana's maternal lineage traces back to Magudu, Mozambique; he is the great-grandson of Pontia Mundhlovu and the grandson of Abilio Pontia Mundhlovu and Anah Musirindzi Nkovana.

+Paternally, Shilubana is a direct descendant of the Nkuna royal house.
+He is the great-grandson of Dududu Shilubana, the younger brother of Hosi Muhlava I (Muhlava Shilubana).
+Dududu was married to Nhunguti as his first wife.
+Shilubana is the grandson of John Magutsu Shilubana— who was married to Asnat Ntsanwisi.
+He has two younger sisters, Labani Mgimeti and Kumani Shilubana, and an older brother, Tebogo Maake.